phospho-app/fastassert/README.md

 ## What is FastAssert?

-FastAssert enables run an Open Source LLM locally or through an API specifically design to check the validity of the given assertion against a semantic condition.
+FastAssert enables run an Open Source LLM locally or through an API specifically design to generate constrained output (JSON structured or regex).

 This means :